2014 Kunming attack: Western media coverage

-Following the event, many major Western media outlets covered the event with the quotation marks around the word "terrorism," some in the article's headline, some in the body, and some in both.
-China accused Western commentators, with their focus on Uyghur rights, of hypocrisy and double standards on terrorism.
-Chinese citizens followed that with criticism against the United States government for refusing to identify the rampage as a terrorist attack, with some comparing it against the Chinese response to the Boston Marathon bombing.
+Following the event, many major Western media outlets covered the event with quotation marks around the word "terrorism," some in the article's headline, some in the body, and some in both.
+China accused Western commentators of hypocrisy and double standards on terrorism.
+Chinese citizens followed that with criticism against the United States government for refusing to identify the attack as a terrorist attack, with some comparing it against the Chinese response to the Boston Marathon bombing.

 The People's Daily, the official newspaper of the Central Committee of the Chinese Communist Party, accused Western media of ambivalence and failing to state unequivocally that the attack was an act of terrorism, saying, "These media are always the loudest when it comes to anti-terrorism, but in the Kunming train station terrorist violence they lost their voice and spoke confusedly, making people angry," and named American news outlets CNN, The Associated Press, The New York Times and The Washington Post as examples.

 CNN removed the quotation marks on 2 March, one day after the event, describing it as "deadly Kunming terror attacks".